Loading...

 getent passwd jdoe

-This is the critical resolution proof.
+This is the resolution proof.
 If NSS is correctly wired to LDAP, the user appears as if it were local.

 jdoe:x:1003:1003:John Doe:/home/jdoe:/bin/bash